beckardt/Weight-Tracking-Using-Raspberry-Pi/How_to.md

 ### 1. Preparing Your Pi and Google Spreadsheet

-Follow the directions of this [link](https://wp.josh.com/2014/06/04/using-google-spreadsheets-for-logging-sensor-data/) to set up your google spreadsheet.
+Follow the directions of this [link](https://wp.josh.com/2014/06/04/using-google-spreadsheets-for-logging-sensor-data/) to set up your google spreadsheet. (make sure to copy the url given to you at the end).
 Then insert a line graph chart.

 ### 2. Physical Set Up Before LCD Screen